-Title III, Limited English Proficiency Title VII, Indian, Native Hawaiian, and Alaska Native Education DataQuest DataQuest is an online data tool located on the CDE DataQuest Web page at http://dq.cde.ca.gov/dataquest/ that contains additional information about this school and comparisons of the school to the district, the county, and the state.
-Specifically, DataQuest is a dynamic system that provides reports for accountability (e.g., test data, enrollment, high school graduates, dropouts, course enrollments, staffing, and data regarding English learners.
-Internet Access Internet access is available at public libraries and other locations that are publicly accessible (e.g., the California State Library).
+DataQuest is an online data tool located on the CDE DataQuest Web page at http://dq.cde.ca.gov/dataquest/ that contains additional information about this school and comparisons of the school to the district and the county.
+Specifically, DataQuest is a dynamic system that provides reports for accountability (e.g., test data, enrollment, high school graduates, dropouts, course enrollments, staffing, and data regarding English learners).

+Internet Access

+Internet access is available at public libraries and other locations that are publicly accessible (e.g., the California State Library).
 Access to the Internet at libraries and public locations is generally provided on a first-come, first-served basis.
 Other use restrictions may include the hours of operation, the length of time that a workstation may be used (depending on availability), the types of software programs available on a workstation, and the ability to print documents.